bodo-ai/Bodo/docs/source/performance.rst

 Performance Measurement
 =======================

 This section provides tips on performance measurement of Bodo programs.
-It is important to keep the following in mind when measuring program runnning time:
+It is important to keep the following in mind when measuring program run time:

     #.
 Every program has some overhead, so large data sets may be necessary for useful measurements.
     #.
 Performance can vary from one run to another.
 Several measurements are always needed.
     #.
-It is important to use a sequence of tests with increasing input size to understand program performance on various problem sizes.
+It is important to use a sequence of tests with increasing input size, which helps understand the impact of problem size on program performance.
     #.
 It is useful to use simple programs to study performance factors.
 Complex program are impacted by multiple factors and their performance is harder to understand.
     #.
-Longer computations typically provide more reliable running time information.
+Longer computations typically provide more reliable run time information.

 Since Bodo decorated functions are `JIT-compiled <https://numba.pydata.org/numba-doc/dev/reference/jit-compilation.html>`_, the compilation time is non-negligible but it only happens once.
 To avoid measuring compilation time, place timers inside the functions.
 For example::